paulomunizdev/iBunker/README.md

 - Simple command-line interface for easy usage.
 - Cross-platform compatibility.

-## Usage

-Obrigado pela observação.
-Vou corrigir o trecho relacionado à geração da chave.
-Aqui está a atualização:

 ### How iBunker Works

 #### Encryption:

 1. **Generating the Key:**
-   - Upon encryption, iBunker generates a strong encryption key internally using a cryptographically secure pseudo-random number generator.
+   - During encryption, iBunker internally generates a strong encryption key using a secure 256-bit key generator.

 2. **Encrypting the Text:**
    - Using the AES encryption algorithm, the program encrypts the contents of the `<input_file>`.